Northamptonshire Yeomanry: Post-War

 The 1st and 2nd Northamptonshire Yeomanry (TA) were both demobilised by 1946 and for a short period remained in a state of suspended animation.
 Then, on 1 January 1947, the TA was reconstituted, the 1st and 2nd Northamptonshire Yeomanry were amalgamated and re-formed as The Northamptonshire Yeomanry, RAC (TA).
 Reorganisations of the TA in 1956 resulted in the Regiment being reduced to a single squadron as "D" (Northamptonshire Yeomanry) Squadron, part of the Inns of Court Regiment, RAC (TA).
 This state of affairs lasted until April 1961, when "D" Squadron was transferred to the Corps of Royal Engineers and reorganised to form 250th (Northamptonshire Yeomanry) Independent Field Squadron, RE (TA).

-When the TA was reorganised into the Territorial & Army Volunteer Reserve (T&AVR) in April 1967, the Northamptonshire Yeomanry formed a successor unit as "A" (Northamptonshire Yeomanry) Company, The Northamptonshire Regiment Territorials.
-It continued the traditions of the old Regiment until 1969, when the Northamptonshire Yeomanry was reduced to a cadre.
-In 1971, the cadre was reconstituted as part of the Royal Anglian Regiment and the Northamptonshire Yeomanry lineage discontinued.
+When the TA was reorganised into the Territorial & Army Volunteer Reserve (T&AVR) on 31 March 1967, this unit was reduced to a Cadre with the Regiment being again placed in Suspended Animation.
+In April 1967, the Cadre of the Northamptonshire Yeomanry formed a successor unit as A (Northamptonshire Yeomanry) Company, The Northamptonshire Regiment Territorials until 1971, when the 7th Battalion, Royal Anglian Regiment was formed.

+However, the Northamptonshire Yeomanry Association, established on 6 August 1943, became a Charity in 1945, and was renamed the Northamptonshire Association Yeomanry Benevolent Fund.
+Under its president, the 9th Earl Spencer, this charity finally closed its doors in December 2024, exactly 230 years after being raised by the 2nd Earl Spencer in 1794.